gmilon/next-playground/README.md

 I'm basically pulling data from newsAPI.org.
 This project contains 2 pages.

 - The listing page that list all the news and the details news.
-- The detail page simply render the details of the news
+- The detail page that simply render the details of the news

 ## Getting started